 We must emphasize that even when conducting thorough fundamental analysis, there is no guarantee the trade will be successful.
 The nature of trading any instrument is its relationship to external factors that can impact it, and the fact that the market can dramatically change within minutes, flipping our speculations and changing the fate of our trades.

-“(If you're looking for a self-paced video course to help you learn fundamental analysis, NAGA Academy has several courses taught by experienced market analysts.
-Learn more about the NAGA Academy)”.
+“(If you're looking for a self-paced video course to help you learn about quantitative analysis and CYBO, NAGA Webinars has several courses taught by experienced market analysts.
+Learn more about the NAGA Webinars on our NAGA Feed )”.

 HOW TO PERFORM FUNDAMENTAL ANALYSIS

 Once you have decided on fundamental analysis as your course of action, we recommend starting by familiarizing yourself with the instrument you wish to trade.
 All frequent events that can impact your instrument should be taken into account.
 You should find the right sources to get daily news and make sure to follow them by subscribing to their newsletter and logging on regularly.